 Common causes of car accidents include:

 - Distracted Driving.
-Drivers who try to multitask while driving are forfeiting their focus on their surroundings and total control of the vehicle.
+Drivers who try to multitask while driving are forfeiting focus on their surroundings and total control of the vehicle.
 A distraction can take a driver’s hand or hands off the wheel, their eyes off the road, and their mind off driving.
 One of the largest distractions is the driver’s cell phone.
 Drivers try to text, call, and check social media while driving.
 They may not see they’re drifting out of their lane or the cars in front of them have stopped.
 By the time they look up, they may not have enough time to slow down and prevent an accident.
-Other distractions include changing the radio or trying to eat and drink, or reaching for something in the car.
+Other distractions include changing the radio station, trying to eat and drink, or reaching for something in the car.
 In 2017, 13,997 drivers in Ohio crashed while distracted by something in their vehicle.
 When driving in a busy city like Cincinnati, drivers need to reduce distractions and focus on safe driving.

 - Driving While Intoxicated.
-When drivers have been drinking alcohol or under the influence of drugs, their ability to drive is severely affected and it’s likely they will get in an accident.
+When drivers have been drinking alcohol or are under the influence of drugs, their ability to drive is severely compromised and they will likely get in an accident.
 In Ohio, people can get an OVI charge, which stands for operating a vehicle while under the influence.
 In 2018, Ohio had 367 fatal crashes where someone was operating a vehicle while under the influence and 402 OVI-related fatalities in 2018.

 - Issues with Vehicle.
-Sometimes an accident isn’t the driver’s fault.
-Sometimes car manufacturers produce faulty or defective products.
-A driver could experience an issue with the brakes, steering wheel, their engine, or another part of their car that takes away their control of the vehicle.
+Sometimes a crash isn’t the driver’s fault.
+Negligent car manufacturers can produce faulty or defective products.
+A driver could experience an issue with the brakes, steering wheel, engine, or another part of their car that takes away their control of the vehicle.

-Car accident injuries range from minor to severe, but even the mildest injuries can disrupt your everyday life.
-It’s imperative to always go to the doctor for an evaluation if you’ve been in a car crash.
-Symptoms can sometimes take hours to days before they appear.
+Car crash injuries range from minor to severe, but even the mildest injuries can disrupt your everyday life.
+It’s important to always go to the doctor for an evaluation if you’ve been in an accident.
+Symptoms can sometimes take hours, days, or weeks to appear.

-Waiting or not seeing a doctor after a car crash could affect your chances of getting full compensation because your injuries may get worse over too much time—you’ll be in more pain and the recovery time may take longer.
+Waiting to see or not seeing a doctor after an auto wreck could affect your chances of getting full compensation because your injuries may get worse over time—you’ll be in more pain and the recovery time may take longer.
 There could be instances where not going to the doctor could result in chronic pain for the rest of your life.

 The following are common car accident injuries:

 - Traumatic Brain Injury (TBI).
-Injuries to the head and brain can have disastrous affects on a person’s ability to communicate, remember things, and may change their personality to more irritable.
-Severe TBI can limit a person’s use of arms and legs.
+Injuries to the head and brain can have disastrous effects on a person’s ability to communicate, remember things, and may change their personality to more irritable.
+Severe TBI can limit a person’s use of their arms and legs.

 - Spinal Cord Injury.
 These injuries have the potential to be catastrophic—meaning they’ll have permanent consequences.
 Spinal cord injuries can result in paralysis and limited mobility.